Skip to main content

 follow_redirectsFollow RedirectsWhether to follow http redirects.

-save_to_fileSave to FileSave the API response to a temporary file
+save_to_fileSave to FileSave the API response to a temporary file.

 include_httpx_metadataInclude HTTPx MetadataInclude properties such as headers, status_code, response_headers, and redirection_history in the output.